vasfvitor/virtuaires/src/content/blog/monkey-patching.md

 # Why

 I have a list of subjects, titles and ideas to make a post here.
 The first one is Monkey Patch, why?
-Because it's the only that appeared twice in the list and is the most recent addition, so FIFO it.
+Because it's the only that appeared twice in the list and is the most recent addition, so LIFO it.

 Before diving in, I wonder why it is called Monkey Patch, and by it I already associate with a monkey would do, but a monkey can't code...